GMTSE/ProjetsJavaMaterial/JavaByComparisonSumUp.md

     * Separate parameter validations (placed first) from the normal path (placed after)
 34. Always Catch Most Specific Exception
     * You should always catch the most specific exception type
-    * If you catch a more general type, you risk swallowing errors that you shouldn’t (e.g. NullPointerException that MUST have been fixed - thus should have crashed the programm)
+    * If you catch a more general type, you risk swallowing errors that you shouldn’t (e.g. `NullPointerException` that MUST have been fixed - thus should have crashed the programm)
-    * NEVER catch Throwable, or you'll break the JVM!!!
+    * NEVER catch `Throwable`, or you'll break the JVM!!!
     * **TIP** to reduce code size, Java7 introduced multiple catch blocks: `catch(NumberFormatException | IOException e)`
 35. Explain Cause in Message
-    * The Type of the Exception only give "what" is wrong, to solve the problem the dev needs more context/details> put that info in the message
+    * The Type of the Exception only give "what" is wrong, to solve the problem the dev needs more context/details => put that info in the message
     * Give enough info so that the bug can be reproduced (thus, fixed): what was expected, what we got, context
     * BEWARE that in Web Applications leaking too much information to the user is a security breach => write detailed error messages in logs, but not in GUI
     * **TIP** reuse such error cases in JUnit tests => ensures non-regression in future code